uzo-onwumere/ctf-writeups/HackTheBox/Easy-Machines/Sense.md

 ## Sense

-Date: 2026-09-10
+Date: 2026-09-12
-Time in Box: 90 minutes
+Time in Box: 50 minutes

-**Service:** Apache HTTP (Port 80)
+**Service:** pfsense (Port 80)
-**Concept:** The chain is a classic "left-behind dev tool → sudo misconfig → writable cron script" progression:
+**Concept:** enumeration of a specific service then working a known CVE to exploit said service.

 ### Enumeration